Pearl Jam – 'Gigaton' review

 Assessing the work of bands that are – in the truest sense of the world – seminal often feels like a brutal internal skirmish.
 The head knows they’ve changed, aged, softened into something that feels at-times unbearably unrecognisable from their youthful defiance.
 But the heart, in all its fervour, wants what it knew and adored.
 And Pearl Jam – particularly in the last decade – have pandered to the former.
-Their last record, ‘Lightening Speed’ (2013) was the opposite of its moniker; a gentle jaunt into middle-aged nothingness, it commanded a sense of loss for the greatness that had been.
+Their last record, ‘Lightening Bolt’ (2013) was the opposite of its moniker; a gentle jaunt into middle-aged nothingness, it commanded a sense of loss for the greatness that had been.
 For many Pearl Jam fans, this was pretty devastating.
 It felt like the end.

 And so ‘Gigaton’ – their 11th record and first in seven years – arrives into a curious space for the band and in a new musical status quo where guitar music seems to have taken a backseat.
 Yet album opener ‘Who Ever Said’ is exciting even in this climate, sounding not unlike something from 1998’s ‘Yield’-era Pearl Jam, a vestige of grown-up grunge with a welcome bluesy Stone Temple Pilots edge.
 It brims with hope (much-needed, right now) that evokes a sense of urgency.

-‘Superblood Woman’, am album highlight, fits into that fold of brilliance, too.
+‘Superblood Wolfmoon’, am album highlight, fits into that fold of brilliance, too.
 You can just imagine it at a festival, slotted between ‘Do The Evolution’ (1998) and ‘Hail, Hail’ (2011) with pacey, hip-shaking swagger and clever time signatures.
 Frontman Eddie Vedder’s silky vocals perch over Mike Mcreedy’s riffs to perfection with melody firmly at the top of the agenda.
 This is the kind of song that won the band seismic radio airplay back in the ‘90s (and some backlash too) as contemporaries like Alice In Chains and Soundgarden stayed firmly in the heavy rock stable with little mainstream crossover.
 They’re both solid tracks – great, even, and a truly exciting start of a band renewed.
 But they’re sadly not always indicative of the rest of the album.

 A lot hinges on single ‘Dance Of The Clairvoyants’ to follow up with some fervour.
 But its synth-laden noughties vibe – although catchy – just feels too far from their original sound to resonate in an old world or a new one.
 The smoothness jars against Vedder’s vocals while McCreedy’s guitar soars try to salvage something.
 But we’ve entered a mediocre zone the band need to be wary of and have occasionally fallen into.